SEA Ice -- Cooling The Fear Of Human-Caused Climate Change

 Long-Term Record

 The previous graphs show a thirty-year period where reliable satellite data has been in existence.
-On a geological time scale, this is miniscule.
+On a geological time scale, this is minuscule.
 A more correct view of sea ice is only possible by examining its fluctuations over longer periods.
 A more correct view of sea ice also is only possible by examining the specific manner in which it has oscillated up and down over the years.

 During the 1930’s, temperatures in the Arctic were nearly as warm as during recent decades [see temperature anomaly graph below]: